Freedom of Information Act (FOIA)

 The following is a general description of the types of records held by ACPS:

-If citizens are unsure whether the County has the record(s) they want, they may contact ACPS’s FOIA Coordinator at (434) 972-4049 or FOIArequest@k12albemarle.org.
+If citizens are unsure whether ACPS has the record(s) they want, they may contact the ACPS FOIA Coordinator:

 Commonly Used Exemptions

 The Code of Virginia allows ACPS to withhold certain records from public disclosure.
-The following are common exemptions cited by ACPS when it withholds records from public disclosure:
+ACPS commonly withholds records subject to the following exemptions: